Auto-Rig

 Fingers IK-FK

-IK Root Shape: Custom shape used to draw the IK Root target controller, located at the root of the third phalange
+IK Root Shape: Custom shape of the IK Root target controller, located at the root of the third phalange

-Pole Shape: Custom shape used to draw the IK Pole controller, located above the second phalange bone
+Pole Shape: Custom shape of the IK Pole controller, located above the second phalange bone

 IK Pole Distance: Distance from the second phalange to the IK pole